jhpyle/docassemble/_docs/config.md

 ## <a name="xsendfile"></a>Support for xsendfile

-If your web server is not configured to support X-SENDFILE headers, set the `xsendfile` directive to `False`.
+If your web server is not configured to support X-Sendfile headers, set the `xsendfile` directive to `False`.

 {% highlight yaml %}
 xsendfile: False
 {% endhighlight %}

-Use of X-SENDFILE is recommended because it allows the web server, rather than the Python [WSGI] server, to serve files.
+Use of X-Sendfile is recommended because it allows the web server, rather than the Python [WSGI] server, to serve files.
 This is particularly useful when serving sound files, since the web browser typically asks for only a range of bytes from the sound file at a time, and the [WSGI] server does not support the HTTP Range header.

+This variable can be set using the [Docker] environment variable [`XSENDFILE`].

+However, there are some problems with the implementation of X-Sendfile that can sometimes cause problems.
+If you get random JavaScript errors in your application, look at the network console, and if it reports 0-byte JavaScript files being served, try setting `xsendfile:
+False` in your Configuration.
+This has been an issue when **docassemble** operates behind a load balancer on [ECS].
+On [Docker], if you set [`BEHINDHTTPSLOADBALANCER`] to `true`, then `xsendfile` will be set to `False` by default when the initial Configuration is first created.

 ## <a name="log"></a>Directory for log files